Definable decompositions for graphs of bounded linear cliquewidth: Proof of the Idempotent Lemma

 Observe that if the rank of $H$ in $G$ is $r$, then $|\mathcal{N}|\leq r$.
 This is because every neighborhood in $\mathcal{N}$ is the union of a collection of equivalence classes of the equivalence relation considered in the definition of $\rank{G,H}$.

 Define $F$ to be the $\mathcal{N}$-colored graph obtained from $G-H$ by coloring each vertex by its neighborhood in $H$.
 We treat $F$ as a relational structure with one binary edge predicate and $|\mathcal{N}|$ unary predicates, one for each color.
 Let $q$ be the quantifier rank of $\varphi$.
-Choose $F'$ to be the smallest $\mathcal{N}$-colored graph which satisfies the same \mso sentences of quantifier rank $q$ as $F$.
+Choose $F'$ to be the smallest $\mathcal{N}$-colored graph which satisfies the same \mso sentences of quantifier rank $q$ as~$F$.
 The size of $F'$ is bounded by a constant depending on $|\mathcal{N}|$ and $q$, which in turn depend only on $\rank{G,H}$ and $\varphi$.
-Define $G'$ to be the following graph: we take the disjoint union of $F'$ and $H$, forget the coloring in $F'$, and then for each vertex $v$ in $F'$, we connect it to those vertices in $H$ which were in its (now forgotten) color.
+Define $G'$ to be the following graph: we take the disjoint union of $F'$ and~$H$, forget the coloring in $F'$, and then for each vertex $v$ in $F'$, we connect it to those vertices in $H$ which were in its (now forgotten) color.
 Using an Ehrenfeucht-Fraisse argument, it is straightforward to show that $G'$ and $G$ satisfy the same \mso sentences of quantifier rank at most $q$.
 In particular, $G'$ satisfies $\varphi$. \end{proof}

-We would like to remark that the number of vertices in $G'-H$ in the above lemma can be computed given: $\varphi$, the rank $\rank{G,h}$ and the cliquewidth of $H$.
-(Note that the lemma asserts a stronger property, namely that the number of vertices in $G'-H$ is bounded only by $\varphi$ and the rank $\rank{G,h}$, and there is no dependency on the cliquewidth of $H$.
-Nevertheless, for computability we also use the cliquewidth of $H$, and this additional dependency is not an issue for our intended application in the proof of Lemma~\ref{lem:induced-dcw}, where we have an upper bound on the cliquewidth of $H$ anyway.)
-Indeed, given numbers $r,k,k' \in \set{1,2,\ldots}$ and an \mso formula $\varphi$, consider the following statement: \begin{quote} ($\star$) For every graph $G$ of cliquewidth $\le k$, and every induced subgraph $H$ of $G$ with
+We would like to remark that the number of vertices in $G'-H$ in the above lemma can be computed given: $\varphi$, the rank $\rank{G,H}$ and the cliquewidth of $G$.
+(Note that the lemma asserts a stronger property, namely that the number of vertices in $G'-H$ is bounded only by $\varphi$ and the rank $\rank{G,H}$, and there is no dependency on the cliquewidth of $G$.
+Nevertheless, for computability we also use the cliquewidth of $G$, and this additional dependency is not an issue for our intended application in the proof of Lemma~\ref{lem:induced-dcw}, where we have an upper bound on the cliquewidth of $G$ anyway.)
+Indeed, given numbers $r,k,k' \in \set{1,2,\ldots}$ and an \mso formula $\varphi$, consider the following statement: